tnrangwi/haskellGames4iPad/README.md

 j k
  m

 for up, left, right and down. 'x' exits.
+Use 'h' hor online help.

 Labyrinth: Navigate the small snake to the bottom line, exiting the maze.

 Labyrinth3d: Navigate the "ship" through the maze.
 It only moves forwards and backwards, turn left or rigt to change direction.
+You can create your own labyrinths, just create a *.map file in the Labyrinth3d subdirectory.
+Just make sure you can start from the upper left corner and you can reach the bottom line.
+The labyrinth is solved when you can navigate down from the very last line in the map.
+See test.map for an example using all possible items.

 Numbers: Order the numbers from 1 to fifteen.
 Use navigation to push a number to left / right / up / down into the empty space (the two dots).